 Prestigio Grace X5 review: what it is, UK price

 The Prestigio Grace X5 is an inexpensive dual-SIM Android smartphone with a 5in display.
 For just £105 inc VAT you get a quad-core processor and 1GB RAM, as well as Android 4.4 KitKat.
 On the face of it this is a very good deal indeed, so lets look into the details and see where costs have been shaved off to create such an apparent bargain.
-(See also: Best budget smartphones of 2015: 14 best cheap phones you can buy in UK.)
+(See also: Best budget smartphones: 14 best cheap phones you can buy in UK.)

 If you can't quite stretch to a hundred quid, by the way, you should check out our Prestigio Grace X3 budget dual-SIM phone review.